 If you’re visiting with older family members, there’s a viewing deck area with benches that can be used as a place to watch the young guns running up and down sand dunes.

-Coral Pink Sand Dunes State Park is mainly used by OHV enthusiasts and tourists sandboarding or sledding on the dunes as part of wider USA road trips to Utah and Arizona.
+Coral Pink Sand Dunes State Park is mainly used by OHV enthusiasts and tourists sandboarding or sledding on the dunes as part of wider USA road trips through Utah and Arizona.

 Hiking Coral Pink Sand Dunes State Park